grinnell-cs/csc151-dh/_eboards/eboard08-2.md

 ### Upcoming Token-Generating Activities

 * Mentor sessions.
-* Track & Field, Darren Young Invite, Saturday, 10am
+* Track & Field, Darren Young Invite, Saturday, 10am (30 min suffices)
+* Storm Lake, Saturday at 7pm
+* Visit the digital art exhibit at the Grinnell Art Museum for at least 15 minutes.
+* CS SEPC Event Tuesdays at 8:30-9:30 p.m. in the CS Commons.

 ### Other Upcoming Activities